joey11121/2024ML28_finalproject/README.md

 └── yolo_crop.py          # Bounding Box Evaluation
 ```
 #### Setup
 1. Prepare dataset in YOLO format.
-Our dataset is created using Roboflow, a website tool for YOLO annotation
+Our dataset is created using Roboflow, a website tool for YOLO annotation.
 Link for our YOLO dataset: https://app.roboflow.com/final-project-51vom/final-project-8fk6m/models
-2. Include `data.yaml` configuration:
+You can create your own YOLO dataset in this website as well
+2. After you annnotate, please include `data.yaml` configuration and the dataset in the directory:
 ```yaml
 path: /path/to/dataset  # Dataset root directory
 train: train/images     # Train images directory